ITAR and EAR Compliance and Modern Product Development (Part II)

 - Determination of an acceptable solution.

-- Weighting of requirements as not all are equal in urgency and risk.
+- The weighting of requirements as not all are equal in urgency and risk.

 Regulations are onerous to read and often contain cross-references to other regulations and standards.
 And, some regulations are not, in fact, applicable for particular situations or companies.
 In short, due diligence is needed to move beyond assumptions and make the best decisions for your company.